• Skip to primary navigation

 Storage Tips

-• I use a small mason jar.
+I use a small mason jar.
 A screw top jar works great because it can be sealed well.
+Store in the pantry or even the refrigerator.

 How can you tell if your spice rub is going bad?

+This will easily keep for up to six months when well sealed, but is best when enjoyed within a month of making.
 Over time spices lose their potency, they really don’t spoil.
 If it’s been in the cupboard for a while, just give it a taste test.
 Is it flavorful or is it bland and lifeless?
 If it doesn’t have any taste, it’s time to toss it and mix up another batch!

 Nutrition Information